 Another great choice for tankmates is schooling fish.
 Some of the better options are Tinfoil, Tiger, and Odessa barb.
 Tetra fish and hatchet fish also do well in this kind of community.

-You can keep them in a tank with breeding fish but it is important to note that Blue Phantom Plecos are scavengers.
+You can keep them in a tank with breeding fish but it is important to note that Blue Phantom Plecos (like Blue Crayfish) are scavengers.
 They are not averse to eating the fish produced by a breeding group of fish.

 Compatible tank mates for blue phantom pleco fish include